great-expectations/great_expectations/docs/docusaurus/docs/contributing/application_integration_support.md

 | Expectations                             | See [Available Expectations](/docs/cloud/expectations/manage_expectations#available-expectations) ¹. | See [Create Expectations](/docs/guides/expectations/expectations_lp) ¹.                |
 | GX Agent                                 | All versions               | N/A        |

-¹ The creation and execution of custom Expectations are supported, but inner queries are not.

 ## Community supported